Waikato River Trails: History

 In September 2003, the South Waikato Economic Development Trust established a Waikato River Trail Management Group.
 The Waikato River Trails Trust managing the trail was incorporated on 3 February 2006.

 In 2004, a 3 km trail from Arapuni Dam to Jones Landing was opened, marking the start of the construction project.

 On 10 November 2009, Prime Minister John Key officially launched the construction of the first New Zealand Cycle Trail project at the Little Waipa Reserve adjacent to the Waikato River.
 This site, on Horahora Road, has now gone down in history as the spot where turf was first turned on the first of seven of the Government’s Quick Start projects.
 The first contract was signed in April 2010, assigning $3.4 million from the cycle trail fund to construct the last 41 km of the 100 km distance.
 In addition, it is estimated that volunteer and in-kind work was donated to a total of $1.5 million.

 The opening was scheduled to be in time for the 2010 World Rowing Championships at Lake Karapiro, near Cambridge, New Zealand from 29 October – 7 November.
-The trail is conservatively attract about 20,000 people per year, with much of the visitors coming from the Auckland and Waikato regions.
+The trail conservatively attracts about 20,000 people per year, with much of the visitors coming from the Auckland and Waikato regions.